Medicare Supplement Plan F

 Since Medicare Supplement Plan F is the policy with the most benefits, it’s also the most expensive.
 However, more than 60% of Medicare beneficiaries choose to enroll in Medicare Plan F.

 The theory behind it is, if you can afford it, why not pay a little extra to get peace of mind.
 A serious illness can easily be thousands of dollars, if not hundreds of thousands of dollars within one year.

 For those without a Medigap Plan, it could be financially devastating.
 20 percent of hundreds of thousands of dollars is a lot for most.

 By selecting Plan F you create a healthcare safety net.
 Payout a monthly premium and forget the rest.
 Go to the best doctors, anywhere in the United States.
 See the best specialists for your illness or disease.
 Never get a referral, because Medigap says there is no need for one.

 Medigap Plan F is the ultimate solution to better healthcare.
 Let’s discover more about why Plan F is perfect for Medicare Beneficiaries.

 Let’s say you need a lung transplant.
-Part A will cover the sourcing of the transplant organs as well as the surgical procedure itself.
+Part A covers the sourcing of the transplant organs as well as the surgical procedure itself.

-Part B will cover outpatient medical services such as doctors’ visits, preventive care, home and mobility equipment, home healthcare needs, etc.
+Then, Part B covers outpatient medical services such as doctors’ visits, preventive care, home and mobility equipment, home healthcare needs, etc.